mixxxdj/manual/source/hardware/controllers/gemini_g4v.rst

 Crossfader
 ----------

-The :hwlabel:`CROSSFADER` works as usual.
+The Crossfader works as usual.

 The numbered buttons on the sides of the crossfader change the orientation of the virtual decks with respect to the crossfader.